Conditions and diseases

 Diagnosis and treatment

-There are actually two prolapse treatment options:
+There are actually two ways to treat prolapse:

 Treatment centres and specialisations